Direct Access Barristers London

 It was left to a solicitor to first determine whether the legal problem that has arisen required the involvement of the expert barrister.
 If so, it was only the solicitor that could instruct the expert barrister on behalf of the lay client.
 Using a medical analogy, it is akin to having to see your GP before being referred to the Specialist Consultant.

-Your solicitor and your barrister are combined so you don’t have to go from one solicitor’s office on the High Street to barristers’ chambers at the Inns of Court.
+Our barristers in London are cross qualified so you don’t have to go from one solicitor’s office on the High Street to barristers’ chambers at the Inns of Court.

 You get the earliest possible direct access to the specialist – not just when a problem gets to Court.
 This could save you the headache, heartache and expense of avoidable litigation.